-Today's UV index in Limerick, Ireland will be up to 5.1, indicating a moderate level of sun exposure for the average person.
+Today's UV index in Limerick, Ireland will be up to 6.3, indicating a high level of sun exposure for the average person.
 Check our tips for today to make sure you're safe in the sun.

 The UV index in Limerick is usually low to moderate, ranging between 1 and 5 throughout the year, with the highest values in late spring and early summer.
 Winter months often see UV levels close to 1.